The First International Conference on Security and Cybersecurity in the AI and Digital Context

 In the age of AI and digital technology, cybersecurity is a constantly evolving and adaptive frontier.
 AI mechanisms increase the ability to detect, predict, and mitigate threats, but they simultaneously expand the attack surface with new vulnerabilities in models, data pipelines, and complex interconnected systems.
 The speed and sophistication of AI-powered attacks demand equally intelligent, scalable, and resilient defense strategies.

-In digital era, the event covers security mechanisms intended protecting people, assets, and infrastructures broadly, along with cybersecurity mechanisms specifically defend digital systems, networks, and data from online threats.”
+In digital and AI era, the event covers security mechanisms intended to protect people, assets, and infrastructures, along with cybersecurity mechanisms defending digital systems, networks, and data, from online threats.

 This conference brings together researchers, engineers, security practitioners, and policymakers to address the full spectrum of system security and cybersecurity challenges, from protecting AI models and cloud infrastructures to securing IoT ecosystems, autonomous systems, and human–machine interfaces.
 With a focus on mechanisms, architectures, and deployable tools, the event aims to accelerate the translation of cutting-edge research into operational defenses.